EkVader/SchoolDatabase/README.md

 There are some things unfinished besides ugly styling.
 On JavaScript site for now there is no validation for input data, please do not add text in inputs where you need to put a number, i'll fix that.

 To run an app you need to have Node.js installed.
-Through your Command Prompt you need to go to a project directory and type "npm install" this will create node_modules folder with all all npm packages which are necessary for this app to run.
+Through your Command Prompt you need to go to a project directory and type "npm install" this will create node_modules folder with all npm packages which are necessary for this app to run.

 In the background you need to run MongoDB and MongoDB Shell